ArcovanBreda/CEConvDL2/blogpost.md

 ## Recap on Group Equivariant Convolutions

-Deep Convolutional Neural Networks have been proven to be highly effective for image classification over the years \[DCNN\].
+Deep Convolutional Neural Networks have been proven to be highly effective for image classification over the years [[10]](#DCNN).
 Empirical evidence shows the importance of depth for good performance and convolutional weight-sharing for parameter reduction.
 The latter is effective due to the translation symmetry inherent in most image data, whereby the data is roughly invariant to shifts.
-In this manner, the same weights can be utilized to convolve different parts of the image \[group_convs\].
+In this manner, the same weights can be utilized to convolve different parts of the image [[1]](#group_convs).
 Convolution layers are translation equivariant in a deep network: the output shifts relative to shifts in the input.
 This notion of symmetry can be extended to larger groups, including rotation.

 This generalization of translation equivariance is achieved through Group Convolutional Neural Networks (G-CNN).
 A CNN layer is equivariant to a group if for all transformations $g \in G$, doing the transformation $T_g$ on the input and then the feature mapping $\Phi (x)$ is similar to doing the feature mapping on the input and the transformation $T'_g$ thereafter: